foahchon/freshtomatoes/README.md

 Ensure your working directory is set to the directory containing the files `entertainment_center.py`, `fresh_tomatoes.py`, and `media.py`.

-## Running a Python script

-To run a Python script, open a command line prompt in Windows (or a terminal window in a Unix-based operating system) and type the following command:

 ## Differences from original project

 - Upon first viewing the page, only the movies' posters are presented.
 Hovering over a movie poster will reveal more information about that movie (title, year of release, and synopsis).